 Why do we so often look outside of ourselves to place the blame?

-When we start noticing where we are using the word “You” and change it to “I” magical things can happen.
+When we start noticing where we use the word “You” and change it to “I,” magical things can happen.

 For example, “I’m feeling frustrated because I thought you were going to finish the dishes.”